 Apple Cider Vinegar lasts for 25+ years

 Pasta has a long shelf life, easy to cook, and doesn’t need special conditions to be stored.
 Although there are a lot of types of pasta not all of them have a long shelf life, dried pasta is fine for long storage but pasta that has been precooked is not, the same goes for any kind of pasta you find in either a can or with some sort of sauce as the sauce will deteriorate the pasta with the passing of time.
 Pasta is probably one of the best survival foods with long shelf life, provided that you store it correctly.

-This is one of those foods which you are better off creating yourself, while there are thousands of different kinds of dehydrates foods available on the market most of them have an extremely limited shelf life.
+Dehydrated fruits are one of those foods which you are better off creating yourself, while there are thousands of different kinds of dehydrated foods available on the market most of them have an extremely limited shelf life.
 The biggest problem is with bags with mixed dehydrated fruits, as not all dehydrated foods have the same shelf life and the ones with the lowest shelf life will start to go bad and contaminating the other fruits.

-In addition to this most packaged dehydrated foods have a lot of chemicals and conservatives in them, if you decide to buy dehydrated fruits make sure that these are vacuum sealed and only contain one kind of dehydrated fruit in it.
+In addition to this most packaged dehydrated foods have a lot of chemicals and conservatives in them, if you decide to buy dehydrated fruits make sure that these are vacuum sealed and only contain one kind of dehydrated fruit in them.

-In addition to cooking you can also use it as a cleaning agent, you can easily buy baking soda in bulk for cheap, just make sure that it does not come in contact with water as this will alter its shelf life drastically.
+Baking soda can be used in addition to cooking as a cleaning agent, you can easily buy baking soda in bulk for cheap, just make sure that it does not come in contact with water as this will alter its shelf life drastically.